 Spectators gather around the harbor, hours before, to stake out a good spot.
 Teams, comprised of groups of friends, each take a little rowboat to the middle of the harbor.
 From one side of the harbor to the other, a giant rope is strung.

 A dead, greased-up goose is strung up on the rope so that it hangs over the water.
 One at a time, each team approaches the goose, and positions the boat directly under it.
 One member of the team grabs the goose in a tight grip under their arm.
 At the sound of the whistle, the rope is skyrocketed into the air.
 The aim is for the person grabbing to snap the head off the goose before they lose their grip on the animal.

 It is a sight to see, with people flying through the air, letting the goose slip out of their arms, and crashing into the water.
 During the hour I was watching, I saw only one person successfully snap the head off the goose, but witnessed many people being taken away on stretchers after suffering from some serious whiplash.
 After the event, you could see groups of people walking around, carrying their trophy goose around with them.

 I asked around, but I seemed to get varying accounts on why and how this tradition started.
 The most popular story is that a long time ago, food was scarce, so the government officials came up with a competition.
 The person who snapped the head off the then-live goose (animal activists made them change the rules a few years ago) got to keep it to feed their family.
 The tradition stuck, and continues with enthusiasm to this day.

-The whole event felt surreal to me.
-It was one of those moments where I couldn’t actually believe I was seeing what I was seeing.
-It was really fun to see such a small village explode with people eating, drinking, and coming together for a old tradition.
+The whole event felt surreal to me and at the same time it was really fun to see such a small village explode with people eating, drinking, and coming together for a old tradition.

 Liz Pitt is a travel writer and blogger.
 You can check out her stories and photos on her blog, http://www.lizenespana.com//